ekkehard-morgenstern/yulark/README.md

 Some of its features are:
 - 64 bit integers in base 2 to 36, signed and unsigned arithmetic
-- 64 bit floating-point in base 2 to 36 (printing numbers in arbitrary base is still in the works, "F." is decimal only at the moment).
+- 64 bit floating-point in base 2 to 36.
 Floating-point numbers can be passed just like addresses and integers on the parameter and return stacks.
 - Supports defining words with CREATE ...
 DOES>
 - Supports control structure IF ...
 ELSE ...
 THEN, and also UNLESS ...
 ELSE ...
 THEN
 - Written in x86-64 assembly code for UNIX-like operating systems (tested so far only on Linux)